Valentine Kiss: History

 "Valentine Kiss" was the ending theme song for the Monday Drama Land series on Fuji TV in 1986.
 The single reached number 2 on the Oricon charts, number 1 on the Music Lab and Music Research charts, and number 4 on The Best Ten music program on TBS.
 The single also won the Japan Gold Disc Award for Best Single of the Year.

 The song has become associated with Valentine's Day in Japan, and is regularly used in television programs and commercials which occur around that time.
 In a 2006 survey of people between 10 and 49 years of age in Japan, Oricon Style found Valentine Kiss to be the most popular Valentine's Day song, while it only sold 317,000 copies.
 The singles it beat in the ranking were number one selling "Love Love Love" from Dreams Come True (2,488,630 copies), "Valentine's Radio" from Yumi Matsutoya (1,606,780 copies), "Happy Happy Greeting" from the Kinki Kids (608,790 copies).
 The final song in the top five was "My Funny Valentine" by Miles Davis.

 The makeup and hair styling featured in the cover image for the single were done by Kokushō herself.
 "Valentine Kiss" was sung in 1986 as a feature of the "Today is special..." segment of the Yūyake Nyan Nyan variety show hosted by Onyanko Club.
 The song was used in the February 14, 2009 "Valentine After School" episode of Chūgakusei Nikki as the opening theme, and Kokushō sang it as the ending theme song as well.

 Tracks

-The album was a 45rpm vinyl single with one song on each side:
+The album was a 45 rpm vinyl single with one song on each side: